Craigels07/fastapi-project/README.md

 # FastAPI Project

 ## Overview
-This is a FastAPI-based project designed to handle file uploads and user management.
-It utilizes PostgreSQL as the database, SQLAlchemy for ORM, and Alembic for database migrations.
+This project is a modular, production-ready FastAPI-based backend designed for document management and user operations.
+It supports user registration, file/document uploads, and semantic search powered by vector embeddings.
+Built on PostgreSQL (with pgvector), SQLAlchemy, and Alembic, the system is optimized for LLM integration, particularly with LangChain and OpenAI models like GPT-4o.

 ## Features
-- User Registration
-- Document uploads and management
-- Document search using semantic similarity
-- Database-backed storage with PostgreSQL
-- Automatic schema migrations with Alembic
+- **User Registration & Authentication:** Secure endpoints for user sign-up, login, and token-based access control.
+- **Document Uploads & Management:** Upload documents via API; automatically embed and index them for retrieval.
+- **Semantic Document Search:** All documents transformed into vector embeddings upon upload, allowing for efficient semantic similarity search directly in the database.
+Users can query for documents by meaning, not just keywords, via endpoints.
+- **LangChain & AI Agent Integration:** The codebase is already integrated with LangChain and supports LLM-based workflows (e.g., OpenAI GPT-4o).
+The agent can process natural language queries, use tools (such as semantic document search), and summarize conversations, as implemented in app/agent/rag_agent.py and app/agent/rag_helper.py.

-## Next Steps
+## Roadmap/Next Steps

-- Connect LangChain for query processing
-- DevContainer for testing
-- Integrate LLM (OpenAI API)
-- Enable streaming responses for better UX
+- **DevContainer Support:** Add .devcontainer/ directory with Python, PostgreSQL, and VS Code config for one-click VS Code development environments.
+- **Pluggable AI Tooling:** Extend the get_tools() function to support summarization, translation, OCR, and other AI tools.
+- **User Roles & Permissions:** Extend authentication to support user roles (admin, editor, viewer) and granular document access control.
-- Build a simple frontend (React, Next.js)
+- **Frontend Development:** Build a simple React or Next.js frontend for user registration, document upload, search, and chat-based interactions with the agent.
-- Optimize performance & deploy (Docker)
+- **Performance Optimization & Deployment:** Containerize the app with Docker, add production-ready settings, and prepare for cloud deployment (e.g., Railway, Azure, AWS).

 ## Installation
 ### Prerequisites